Coop Tour Frequently Asked Questions:

 Where and when should I start the event?

-The coops are open from only 9 AM to 4 PM on Saturday, September 16, 2017 only.
+The coops are open from only 9 AM to 4 PM only on Tour Coop Day only!
 Please do not attempt to visit the coops before 9 AM or after 4 PM or on any other day.
 This is a self guided set of tours and you can start, stop at anytime and anywhere on the loop and drop out and finish and do a smaller part of a loop.
 The ideal situation is to start a tour near your house and pick up the tour somewhere along the route.
 We encourage coop tourists to start at various points along the route to discourage concentration of people parking for this event in neighborhoods at the official start of the loops.
 We have designed several routes to start at the train station if you wish to train to the start of the tour.

 Is there any support on this event?